wongaokay/CS-361-Expense-Microservice/README.md

 ## Further explanation
 ### How to programmatically Request data from the update_expense microservice
 When requesting data from the microservice.
 First, send a string through the socket, such as "User requesting to update category."
-This will prompt the microservice to request the user data, which is a dictionary containing the category's current expense (current_expense) and the amount the user wants to subtract (amount_to_subtract).
+This will prompt the microservice to request the user data from the main program.
+The main program will listen for the message "REQUEST_DATA", at that point it will send back the category's current expense (current_expense) and the amount the user wants to subtract (amount_to_subtract) as JSON.
+The main program could either prompt the before or after receiving the REQUEST_DATA string.
+It's up to you, in the function above, I have the current_expense and amount_to_subtact be function arguments, so in that example, the user data would've had to been prompted beforehand.

 example call:
 ```python